redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 ### Module widgets

-For each module, there are widgets generically extracted from the views and others that are exclusive to those modules.
-Let's see what each one does and what they are used for:
+For each module, there are widgets extracted generically from the views and others that are exclusive to those modules.
+Let's see what each one does and what they are used for.

 #### Generic widgets